daireb/Fusion.NET/README.md

 - **Predictable Behavior**: Reactive updates follow an understandable pattern
 - **Composability**: Reactive elements can be easily combined and transformed

 While Fusion.NET is designed to be performant enough for most applications, it makes trade-offs favoring developer experience rather than maximum performance.
-For extremely performance-critical applications, you might need a more specialized solution.# Fusion.NET
+For extremely performance-critical applications, you might need a more specialized solution.

 ## Features